Before we go any further, I have a question: Why are we guessing?

 If you can find a clean, reasonably priced used original 1A pressing, it’s definitely going to sound better, but if you can’t, this reissue sounds very good and you’ll not know what you’re missing.

-The entire review can be found on his site for those who care to bother.
-As an aside, if, as MF seems to believe, you won’t know what you’re missing on the Sundazed LP, you need to find yourself another hobby.
+The entire review can be found on his site for those who care to read it.
+If, as MF seems to believe, you won’t know what you’re missing on the Sundazed LP, you need to find yourself another hobby.
 If it’s anything like most of their cardboardy crap, it’s missing more than it’s finding.

 1A, or Is 1B Better?
 What About 1C?